-- · Logging in to their customer account at www.pacificpower.net. - Clicking on "Energy Usage" in the left-hand My Account menu bar. - Above the chart displayed on the screen, clicking the drop-down menu labeled "For the period of:" and selecting "two years" (or the greatest time period available). - Below the chart, clicking "Download Usage History" (be careful not to click "Download Green Button Data" instead, as this will download the data as an XML file instead of the desired CSV file). - The resulting CSV file will provide a customer's past monthly energy consumption, and can be provided to a project manager to develop an annual consumption estimate.
+- Logging in to their customer account at www.pacificpower.net. - Clicking on "Energy Usage" in the left-hand My Account menu bar. - Above the chart displayed on the screen, Click the drop-down menu labeled "My usage at:" and select the address and meter number to view your usage history.
+If you have multiple meters at an address, you'll need to select each one separately.

+- Click the drop-down menu labeled "For the period of:" and choose "two years" (or the longest available time period). - Below the chart, clicking "Download Usage History" (be careful not to click "Download Green Button Data" instead, as this will download the data as an XML file instead of the desired CSV file). - The resulting CSV file will provide a customer's past monthly energy consumption, and can be provided to a project manager to develop an annual consumption estimate.